okta/okta-signin-widget/README.md

     }
     ```

 - **authParams.state:** Specify a state that will be validated in an OAuth response.
 This is usually only provided during redirect flows to obtain an authorization code.
 Defaults to a random string.
-This value can be retrieved on the login callback.
-It will be returned along with tokens from [authClient.token.parseFromUrl()](https://github.com/okta/okta-auth-js#tokenparsefromurloptions)
+This value can be retrieved from the URL on the login redirect callback.
+For more information on handling the redirect callback, see [authClient.token.parseFromUrl()](https://github.com/okta/okta-auth-js#tokenparsefromurloptions)

     ```javascript
     authParams: {